 Finance: Banks and credit card companies may hire cryptanalysts to analyze and diagnose security weaknesses in ATMs, online banking systems, and digital communications.

-Academics: Working at a university will often mean researching ciphers, codes, and cryptographic techniques.
+Academia: Working at a university will often mean researching ciphers, codes, and cryptographic techniques.
 You may also teach cryptology to university students.

 Private sector: At a private company, you may assist product developers by reviewing code for vulnerabilities or offering security guidance.